 Sobriety is Rented.
 I Pay Two Cents.

 My sobriety is slipping.
 The lack of security comes in waves.
 More than once I've thought, what is this sobriety thing?
 You made it a year.
 You can probably drink now.
 What.
 The.
 Fuck.
 My complacent brain has the worst suggestions sometimes and apparently the worst memory.
 To combat my complacency, I am pulling out the BIG GUNS to keep on track.
-One blog a day is the big plan.
+One journal entry a day is the big plan.
 Pew pew.

 There is a saying that Sobriety is never owned.
 It is rented.
 Rent is due every day.
 That is what blogging is for me.
 It is my two cents.
 My rent.
 It is my daily self evaluation.
 I lost myself for a long time in alcohol use.
 Time stood still.
 Alcohol tricks your mind into staying in a stagnant state of non-progression.
 I encourage anyone and everyone to blog to stay present in your life.
 I get questions a lot about how I blog and if I have any advice.
 So here it is, my advice...